About

 SCANPH, Homes withing Reach Development of the Year

-Affordable Housing for Artists Completed in Santa Anal
+Affordable Housing for Artists Completed in Santa Ana

 Affordable family housing for artists opens in restored Santa Ana mid-century building